dotnet/extensions/src/Packages/Microsoft.Extensions.StaticAnalysis/README.md

 - Test: Projects used for testing.

 Each of these also has an optional `-Tier1` and a `-Tier2` variant (e.g. `General-Tier1`).
-- `Tier1` enables only the most important sets of rules.
+- `Tier1` enables only the most important diagnostics from this set.
-- `Tier2` includes Tier1 rules and others that aren't as critical.
+- `Tier2` includes Tier1 diagnostics and others that aren't as critical.
-- The rulesets without `Tier` suffixes include all rules from tier's 1 and 2, and any other applicable rules.
+- The names without `Tier` suffixes include all diagnostics from tier's 1 and 2, and any others that are applicable.

 ## Feedback & Contributing